kooler/splinter/README.md

 qmk flash -kb splinter/65/rev1 -km default -e VIA_ENABLE=yes -bl avrdude-split-right
 ```

-You can also use prebuild binaries in `firmware/`.
+You can also use prebuilt binaries in `firmware/`.

 ### Case
 Print the STL files in `stl/` with 0.2mm layer height and 40% infill recommended.